Vinci SA: History

-In December 2013, Vinci was awarded a contract worth €440 million to build an express-lane highway system in Atlanta, Georgia.
-In 2014, Vinci sold 75% of the shares of Vinci Park to a consortium Ardian Infrastructure and Crédit Agricole Assurances.
-Vinci Park then became Indigo.
-In June 2016 Vinci sold the remaining 25.4% ex-Vinci Park shares to the consortium Ardian Infrastructure and Crédit Agricole Assurances.
+During 2014, Vinci sold 75% of the shares of Vinci Park to a consortium Ardian Infrastructure and Crédit Agricole Assurances; Vinci Park then became Indigo.
+In June 2016, Vinci sold the remaining 25.4% ex-Vinci Park shares to the consortium Ardian Infrastructure and Crédit Agricole Assurances.

-Vinci and Orix won a 45-year contract in 2015 to operate Itami Airport and Kansai International Airport in Osaka Prefecture, Japan, at a price of around $18 billion.
+During May 2015, Vinci and Orix were jointly awarded a 45-year contract to operate Itami Airport and Kansai International Airport in Osaka Prefecture, Japan, under a deal valued at around $18 billion.

-In March 2017, the company invested in Brazil to operate the international airport at Salvador, Bahia for 30 years.
-In October 2017, Australian construction contractor Seymour Whyte was purchased.
+In March 2017, the company won the concession to operate the international airport at Salvador, Bahia for 30 years.
+During October 2017, the Australian construction contractor Seymour Whyte was purchased by Vinci.
 In November 2017, the company invested in Sweden to acquire Eitech and Infratek, specialists in electrical works and engineering.

+Between 2017 and 2020, Vinci, as part of a joint venture with Balfour Beatty and Systra, was awarded multiple contracts to work on Britain's High Speed 2 project.

-In May 2019, Vinci acquired a 50.01% stake in Gatwick Airport.
+In May 2019, Vinci acquired a 50.01% stake in Gatwick Airport; at the time of the transaction, the company pledged to invest £1.1 billion into passenger improvements at the airport by 2023.

+Throughout 2020, the company's activities were heavily influenced by the COVID-19 pandemic; strict guidelines were implemented at its workplaces amongst other consequences.
+In the UK, Vinci was involved in the construction of several specialist hospitals.

+During October 2020, Vinci issued a €5.2 billion ($6.08 billion) offer to the Spanish construction conglomerate ACS Group to acquire its ACS Industrial division; this transaction was completed during the following year.
+Additional arrangements between the two companies led to the creation of a joint venture focused on the renewable energy sector.

-On 7 April 2021, Vinci won the concession to operate for 30 years the following airports in Brazil: Manaus-Brig.
+On 7 April 2021, Vinci was awarded a 30-year concession to operate the following Brazilian airports: Manaus-Brig.
 Eduardo Gomes International Airport, Tabatinga International Airport, Tefé Airport, Rio Branco International Airport, Cruzeiro do Sul International Airport, Porto Velho-Gov. Jorge Teixeira de Oliveira International Airport, and Boa Vista International Airport.

-On 31 December 2021, VINCI completed the acquisition of ACS’s energy business, Cobra IS.
+In October 2024, Vinci agreed terms to purchase FM Conway.